 1. Know Your Home Selling Options

 - Sell Your House to House Flippers: House flippers in New Jersey are always on the lookout to purchase investment properties.
 You can offload your home as-is to a flipper.
-The home flipper will renovate and re-sell the house at a profit.
+The home flipper will renovate and re-sell the house for a profit.

-2. Make Minor Repairs, if You Can
+2. Make Minor Repairs

 3. Conduct a Pre-listing Inspection

 Pre-listing inspections will help you avoid violating your New Jersey seller disclosure laws.
 Hire a professional New Jersey home inspector to determine the unknown defects present in your house.
 This will prevent disputes with the buyer agent on unknown issues that may arise later.

 4. Fill Out the Seller Disclosures as Accurately as Possible

 New Jersey’s seller disclosure statement has several sections related to property condition.
 Each section contains questions based on the property’s defects and features.
 If you hide any defect knowingly or unknowingly, you might end up in lawsuits, lose money, and damage your reputation.

 New Jersey laws require sellers to maintain the property till closing as it was on the effective date of the real estate contract.
 If found guilty of a violation, the buyer can walk away from the sale without any legal obligations.

 5. Be Thorough With the Real Estate Contract